-Additionally, she is a press operator at Inkworks Press in Berkeley, a collectively owned, politically progressive offset printing company that has served the peace and social justice communities of the San Francisco Bay Area since 1974.
-She does letterpress and printmaking work under the imprints of Red Star Letterpress and Cloven Hoof Press, and she is currently the President of the American Printing History Association's Northern California Chapter.
+Löfkvist was a press operator for 13 years at Inkworks Press in Berkeley, a collectively owned, politically progressive offset printing company that just recently closed its doors.
+She does letterpress and printmaking work under the imprints of Red Star Agitprop and Cloven Hoof Press, and she is currently the President of the American Printing History Association's Northern California Chapter.

 Her interests include the study of printing as a subversive “Black Art,” and she is always on the lookout for bizarre, unusual, or macabre print and type lore.

 Erik Marinovich is a San Francisco based lettering artist and designer, and is a co-founder of Friends of Type.
 Since 2009 he has drawn letters, logos and type for nice folks like: Nike, Target, Google, Hilton, Facebook, Sonos, Sharpie, The Criterion Collection, Air Canada, Gap, Ford Motor Company.
 In 2012 he co-founded Title Case, a creative work space that conducts workshops and lectures.
 Between client work, teaching and side-projects, you’ll find him on the road promoting Keep Fresh Stay Rad and Let’s Go Letter Hunting, two new releases from Friends of Type published by Princeton Architectural Press.